commercelayer/demo-store/DEPLOY.md

 Inside the project root you can find two files [netlify.ssg.toml](netlify.ssg.toml) (for static site generation) and [netlify.ssr.toml](netlify.ssr.toml) (for server-side rendering).
 Rename one of these into `netlify.toml` and update the `[build.environment]` section with the environment variables as you need.

-From you Netlify Dashboard, click on `Add new site -> Import an existing project` and then select the repository.
+From your Netlify dashboard, click on `Add new site -> Import an existing project` and then select the repository.

 At this point you should have some field already filled-in.
 Click on `Show advanced` and add the missing environment variables `SITE_URL`, `NEXT_PUBLIC_CL_CLIENT_ID` and `NEXT_PUBLIC_CL_ENDPOINT`.